knjcode/imgdupes/README.md

 # imgdupes

-`imgdupes` is a command line tool for finding and deleting duplicate and/or similar image files based on perceptual hash.
+`imgdupes` is a command line tool for checking and deleting near-duplicate images based on perceptual hash from the target directory.

 ![video_capture](video_capture.gif)
 Images by [Caltech 101] dataset that semi-deduped for demonstration.

-You can delete duplicate image files with an operation similar to the [`fdupes`] command.
+It is better to pre-deduplicate identical images with [`fdupes`] or [`jdupes`] in advance.
-It is better to pre-deduplicate identical files with [`fdupes`] in advance.
+Then, you can check and delete near-duplicate images using `imgdupes` with an operation similar to the [`fdupes`] command.

 ## For large dataset

-It is possible to speed up dedupe process by approximate nearest neighbor search of hamming distance with [NGT] or [hnsw].
+It is possible to speed up dedupe process by approximate nearest neighbor search of hamming distance using [NGT] or [hnsw].
 See [Against large dataset](#against-large-dataset) section for details.